Table of Contents

 Every winter hundreds of manatees flock to Crystal River, Florida.
 This part of the state has several warm springs where the water remains at a comfortable 72-degrees all year round.
 This makes it an ideal resting place for manatees during the cold months and it’s estimated that up to 800 of these gentle giants come here each year.

 The best time to see manatees in Crystal River is from mid-November to late March though there are a few that remain in the area year-round.
-While it’s easy to see manatees from a kayak or from several viewing platforms around Three Sisters Springs, the best way to experience Crystal River is to dive right in!
+While it’s easy to see manatees from a kayak or from several viewing platforms around Three Sisters Springs, to dive right in is among the top things to do in Crystal River!

 There are several tour operators that offer the chance to swim with the manatees, which is definitely one of the best things to do in Florida.
 And while you’re not allowed to approach them, the manatees in Crystal River are actually quite friendly and will often swim right over to you hoping for a belly rub!